ahilles107/CraftyDebug/README.md

 With Crafty DebugBar you can create your games faster.

-##What You can do with Crafty DebugBar?
+##What can I do with Crafty DebugBar?
- * view human readable entities list
+ * view a human readable entities list
- * change attributes for choosen entity
+ * change the attributes of a choosen entity
  * manage entity (add/remove) components
- * easly print entity object in browser console.
+ * easily print entity objects in the browser console
- * show/hide entity
+ * show/hide entities
- * make entity draggable, move entity and read new position atributes
+ * make an entity draggable, move an entity and read the new position's attributes

-##How You can use this
+##How can you use this?

 ```javascript
 Crafty.modules({ 'crafty-debug-bar': 'release' }, function () {